chikekennykalu84/TigerGraph-Challenge_STEM-and-SDG-Opportunities-for-Women/README.md

 SdgPercentProportionwithICTSkills - For the SDG Goal 4 : 4.4A target of youths and adults with ICT skills across Countries Globally.

-SdgPercentofLegalsupportforGenderEquality - For the SDG Goal 5 : 5.1 target of legistlative backing and systems to ensure gender equality Women across Countries Globally.
+SdgPercentofLegalsupportforGenderEquality - For the SDG Goal 5 : 5.1 target of legistlative backing and systems to ensure gender equality for Women across Countries Globally.

 SdgProportionwithMobilephones - For the SDG Goal 5 : 5.B1 target of proportion of persons who own mobile phones across Countries Globally.